Fort Worth District

 People not camping (or visiting someone who is camping) in the park will have to pay a $3 fee per day to use the boat ramp.
 Campers and their visitors do not have to pay a separate launch fee.

-A convenient $30 annual day use pass may be purchased that will allow use of the boat ramp without paying a fee at the gatehouse.
+A convenient $40 annual day use pass may be purchased that will allow use of the boat ramp without paying a fee at the gatehouse.
 The day use pass can be used at any Corps of Engineers Park in the nation that charges a day use fee (i.e.. boat launch and swimming beach fees).
-The pass may be purchased from most Corps of Engineers gatehouses.
+The pass may be purchased at a gatehouse fee machine.
+You will recive a receipt that may be exchanged for a pass hangtag at the Whitney Lake Office M-F 8:30-4:30.

-The use of a Golden Age or Golden Access Passport or America the Beautiful Age and Disability Pass will cut all fees mentioned above in half.
-Golden Age and Golden Access passed are no longer issued, but we will continue to honor current pass holders.
-For more information on America the Beautiful passes, click here .
+America the Beautiful Access, Senior Annual, or Senior Lifetime passes give the passholder a 50 percent discount on camping fees.
+Golden Age and Golden Access passes are no longer issued, but we will continue to honor current pass holders.
+For more information on America the Beautiful passes, click here.

 Park Hours